dvidelabs/poly.shell/README.md

 See also `test/jobs.coffee`, `test`, `envs.coffee`, and the `examples` folder for more inspiration.

-## Scheduling
+### Scheduling

 The Ploy job control scheduler is fairly simple.
-A schedule is an array of job names which can be run in `sequence`, in `parallel`, or the default:
-`site-sequential` where different jobs may run at the same time but each site will only see one of the jobs at a time.
-These schedules can then be chained to more complex scenarios if needed, and the same jobs can easily be reused in different schedules.
+A schedule is an array of job names which can be run in one the following modes: `sequential`, `atomic`, `parallel`, or the default: `site-sequential` where different jobs may run at the same time but each site will only see one of the jobs at a time.
+These schedules can then be chained to more complex scenarios if needed, and the same jobs can be reused in different schedules.
 This model is somewhat similar to the various `node.js` async libraries like `seq`, `flow` and `async`, but with role based job distribution, reporting, configuration, unique identifiers, (remote) shell support, and password agents.

-Ploy has no dependency resolver, but it is not difficult to use Ploy inside a `Jakefile`, or similar tools.
+Ploy has no dependency resolver, but it is possible to use Ploy inside a `Jakefile`, or similar tools.
 Because Ploy does not try to schedule for you, some other interesting options become possible.
-Ploy job control provides a shared object space and unique identifiers which makes it easy to add locks and event queues using `node.js` standard facilities such a `EventEmitter`.
-Locking is well known from database scheduling and provide a very good scheduling algorithm.
-This means that Ploy jobs can take of in parallel attach to some locks and wait for things to get done so they can proceed.
-Ploy does not directly provide such locking primitives, but they would be an obvious extension module.
+Ploy job control provides a shared object space and unique identifiers which enables the use locks and event queues using `node.js` standard facilities such a `EventEmitter`.
+The password agent facility of ploy is one such example.
+Locking is well known from database transaction coordination and provide a good scheduling algorithm.
+This means that Ploy jobs can take off in parallel, have jobs attach to some contextual locks and wait for things to get done so they can proceed.
+Ploy does not directly provide such locking primitives (beyond the password agent and cache), but they would be an obvious extension module.

 ### Passwords

-Ploy does not (as of this writing) support ssh password login.
-It is assumed that ssh will use ssh keys without passwords, or with sshagent, or a similar password agent.
+Ploy does not support ssh password based account login.
+It is assumed that ssh will use ssh keys without passwords, or with passwords managed by an external agent such as `ssh-agent`.

-Ploy does, however, have a password agent for sudo passwords.
-It is possible to configure multiple sites to share a single password cache such that when the first remote shell process asks for a password, all other concurrent actions will hold, waiting for user input, and then proceed once the password has been entered.

-Two processes may race to ask for a password, in which case the user is prompted twice.
-Processes may also jam the about with noise making it difficult to enter a password.
-For these reasons, it is helpful to create a job specific to acquiring a password and the schedule other jobs after that.

-TODO: this is experimental: passwords may not interact correctly with the job controller as of this writing, but the general idea is:

-    ploy = require('ploy');
-    jobs = ploy.jobs();
-    sites = jobs.sites;

-    sites.add('host1', { host: "h1.example.com" });
-    sites.add('host2', { host: "h2.example.com" });

-    // now all current hosts in the hub-zero role will share passwords sites.add(['host1', 'host2'], 'hub-zero', { 'password-agent': ploy.password.agent(); });

-TODO: the jobs controller currently does not read the password-agent setting to initialise the shell accordingly.
-See `test/passwords.coffee`, `manual-test/password.coffee`, `lib/shell.coffee`, and `lib/password.coffee`.
+Ploy does, however, support `sudo` password prompts after ssh login.
+In the basic form a shell detects a sudo prompt and issues a silent prompt to the user console.

+Since many processes may target the same site, and many sites may have the same admin password, it is convenient to cache a password across sites.

+This works by creating a password cache object that is stored in all site configurations that are supposed to share a `sudo` passwords.
+The shell object, used to run remote (and local) commands, will look for a password cache when it detects a `sudo` prompt.
+The shell will then either discover that there is no password and prompt the user for one, or it will detect that there is a password cached and try this once before prompting the user, or it will detect that the cache is coordinating an ongoing password prompt issued by some other process.
+In the latter case the shell will queue up in the cache waiting for a response, then proceed as if it detected a cached password.

+It is possible to create a password cache directly and store it in site configurations, but it is simpler to call the `jobs.sharePassword` function.
+This function also supports a preset password.
+It is really just a convenience function so for more advanced scenarios use the source code for inspiration;
+see `lib/password.coffee` and `lib/jobs.coffee`.

 ## API